liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-js-generator/06-adapting-apps-for-liferay.markdown

     npm run build:liferay
     ```

-    Run the command below to deploy the adapted app to your @product@ instance:
+    Run the command below to deploy the adapted app to your @sharepoint@ instance:

     ```bash
     npm run deploy:liferay
     ```

 Great!
 Now you know how to use the Liferay JS Generator to adapt your existing
-apps to run on @product@.
+apps to run on @sharepoint@.
 See the
 [React Guestbook App](https://github.com/liferay/liferay-docs/tree/master/en/developer/reference/code/adapted-react-app/)
 for a working example of an adapted app.